VigneshRav/A-simple-Income-Expense-Calculator-using-Javascript/README.md

 ✅ Delete unwanted entries
 ✅ Filter entries by `All`, `Income`, or `Expense`
 ✅ View **Total Income**, **Total Expense**, and **Net Balance**
-✅ Reset input fields using the clear button
+✅ Reset input fields using the reset button
 ✅ Persistent data using `localStorage`
 ✅ Responsive layout for mobile and desktop
 ✅ Built with clean, modular JavaScript and TailwindCSS